SKempin/Lyrics-King-React-Native/README.md

 ## Adobe XD files

 Design files for the UI can be found in `_design_assets/adobeXD` in the project root.
+UI design implemented with [flexbox](https://docs.expo.io/versions/latest/react-native/flexbox).

 ## Features